New Lambton Heights

 Employment conditions in New Lambton Heights demonstrate strong performance, ranking among the top 35% of areas assessed nationally

 New Lambton Heights has a highly educated workforce with essential services sectors well represented.
-The unemployment rate was 3.0% as of September 2025, which is below the Rest of NSW's rate of 3.8%.
+The unemployment rate is 3.0%, with an estimated employment growth of 2.5% over the past year, based on AreaSearch aggregation of statistical area data.
+As of September 2025, 1,334 residents are in work while the unemployment rate is 0.8% below Rest of NSW's rate of 3.8%.

-Notably, health care & social assistance has an employment concentration of 1.4 times the regional average, while agriculture, forestry & fishing is under-represented at 0.2% compared to Rest of NSW's 5.3%.
-There are 2.7 workers for every resident in New Lambton Heights, indicating it functions as an employment hub attracting workers from surrounding areas.
-Over the 12 months to September 2025, employment increased by 2.3%, while labour force increased by 2.9%, resulting in a rise of 0.5 percentage points in the unemployment rate.
-In comparison, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within New Lambton Heights.
-National employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to New Lambton Heights' employment mix suggests local employment should increase by 7.3% over five years and 15.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+There are 2.7 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over the 12 months to September 2025, employment increased by 2.5% while labour force increased by 3.0%, causing the unemployment rate to rise by 0.5 percentage points.
+By comparison, Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to New Lambton Heights's employment mix suggests local employment should increase by 7.3% over five years and 15.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment